corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/node/operating/node-database-tables.md

 ### Node identities

 The following four tables are used by the `IdentityService` and are created from the NodeInfos.
 They are append only tables used for persistent caching.
 They will also be cleared on `rpc.clearNetworkMapCache()`.
-Read more in api-identity and node-services
+Read more in [CorDapp identities](../../../../../../../en/platform/corda/4.7/enterprise/cordapps/api-identity.md) and [Node services](../../../../../../../en/platform/corda/4.7/enterprise/node-services.md).

 {{< table >}}